A while back we chatted with Father Daniel Reelhil, a one-time Wall Street banker-turned-priest (after a trip in 1998 to Medjugorje).

 “I got to my apartment and I walked through the doors and closed the door and I looked back at him and he was just laughing at me.

-“He leaves, and I run back to the church and I said [to an older priest who was counseling him], ‘Father, let me tell you what just happened.
+“He leaves, and I run back to the church and I said [to the older priest who was counseling him], ‘Father, let me tell you what just happened.
 What do you think this is?’ and he said, ‘I told you, you’re going to have a target on your back so be careful.’
 It was frightening, to be honest.”

 Now head south to Florida.

 “And they were saying, ‘Oh my goodness, that guy, he’s so handsome!’
-And then they said, ‘Oh, he’s coming over here.’
+And then they said, ‘Oh, he’s coming over here!’

-“And I turned and looked and it’s him.
-It was the guy I’d seen outside the church in New York.
-And he walks up and looks at me and says, ‘What are you doing here?
+“And he walks up and looks at me and says, ‘What are you doing here?
 I thought you were going to become a priest.’
 And he says, ‘This is my territory.
 You shouldn’t be here.’

-A lesson there: “This is my territory.”
+A lesson there (as far as glitzy, glamorous places): “This is my territory.”

-That first brush with an actual entity “did frighten me quite a bit,” he says — but now seem undaunted, even in cases where he has seen levitation, “faces turn into animals,” and other bizarre manifestation during sessions.
-However, he says, “be aware that there’s a spiritual element of warfare.
-They attack in one way mocking you and in another to derail or intimidate you.”
+While that first brush with an actual entity “did frighten me quite a bit,” he says, now he seems quite undaunted, even in cases where he has seen phenomena such as levitation, “faces turn into animals,” and other bizarre manifestations during exorcism sessions.

 [resources: spiritual warfare books]